jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 staff responsible for security monitoring and forensics.
 One of the visibility approaches demonstrated in this project involves middlebox solutions.
-The risks associated with introducing in-house middleboxes having man-in-the-middle capabilities and/or caching or otherwise storing session keys may be weighed against the consequences of losing security monitoring and forensics capabilities.
+The risks associated with introducing in-house middleboxes that may have vulnerabilities enabling network attacks, where an attacker intercepts communications and/or caching or otherwise storing session keys may be weighed against the consequences of losing security monitoring and forensics capabilities.

 Security Control Map
 --------------------